 - And how far?

 If you do not understand what I just tried to explain, then don’t worry.
-I will go into this more deeply in later articles.
-For now I just want you to know about this way of trading / looking at the markets.
+For now, I just want you to know about this way of trading / looking at the markets.

 There are probably more ways of looking at trading, but these are the angles I use to look at the subject.
-Let me know in the comment section below if you like me to cover other ways of looking at it.
-By no means I mean to be the end all be all of trading and investing info.
+By no means I mean to be the end all be all of trading- and investing-info.
 This is just my view on the matter.

 Next in this getting started series